Skip to content

 Acceptance Criteria (System-Level)

-1. Weekly job runs on schedule and on demand.
+1. Review pipeline runs on schedule (daily light, weekly full) and on demand.

-3. Every tracked position has a persistent thesis; recommendations map to thesis conditions with evidence.
+3. Every tracked position has a persistent thesis with AI-generated hypotheses; recommendations map to hypothesis health and accumulated evidence.

-9. Recommendations include evidence, confidence scores, and are priority-ranked.
+10. Recommendations include evidence, confidence scores, entry/exit zones, and are priority-ranked.

 Implementation Reference